guvarallo/facerecognition/README.md

 # Face Recon

-An app that recongnizes faces in any picture URL using the Clarifai API.
+Face Recon is an app that recongnizes faces in any picture URL using the Clarifai API.

 ## Getting Started